ryanatkn/gro/src/docs/sveltekit.md

 Gro's current plan is to integrate with SvelteKit as an alternative to Vite, but that goal may change.

-Gro currently ignores SvelteKit's library publishing capabilities for its own, but other than that, Gro mostly stays out of SvelteKit's way.
+Gro currently ignores SvelteKit's [library packaging](https://kit.svelte.dev/docs#packaging) capabilities for its own, but other than that, Gro mostly stays out of SvelteKit's way.
+You can still use `svelte-kit package` but it doesn't currently integrate with Gro's other systems like `gro publish`.

 Gro's supplemental role is still a work in progress -- in the current implementation, user projects manage their own SvelteKit dependencies,